Category Archives: Uncategorized

 This realization led some eating places to attach fake beams.
 Although they are meant to convey an impression of sturdiness, in at least one case that impression was tragically false.
 In 1993 a decorative beam that had been attached with too-short nails came loose from the ceiling in a newly opened Taco Cabana in Las Vegas.
 It injured 14 people and the restaurant closed.

 Cover-ups.
-If beams are meant to reveal structure, many restaurants have tried to hide it.
+If beams are meant to reveal structure, many restaurants have tried instead to hide structure.
 As I researched this topic I was surprised to discover that collapsing ceilings are not entirely rare.
 This led me to wonder about one of the more common types of ceiling decor, billowing swaths of cloth.
-Was this a simple way to hide an unsightly or crumbling ceiling?
-Cloth certainly lacked the elegance borrowed from European palaces with rococo relief work and frescoed scenes, but they were undoubtedly much cheaper.
+Was this merely a simple way to hide an unsightly or crumbling ceiling?
+Cloth ceilings certainly lacked the elegance borrowed from European palaces with rococo relief work and frescoed scenes, but they were undoubtedly much cheaper.

 Hanging things.
 Objects dangling from ceilings may also simply be meant to add interest.
 They have ranged from faux flowers (Colaizzi’s), to enormous swordfish at a Texas fish restaurant (Granger’s, Sabine Pass TX), or grids of bamboo poles with Japanese glass float balls in Polynesian themed eateries.
 Maxwell’s Plum featured large animals in its street-front café.
 But none of these suspended objects could match those at Eddie Rickenbacker’s of 1980s San Francisco where the owner suspended his collection of vintage motorcycles.